Grade Point Average

-A former undergraduate returning after an absence of at least five years and whose cumulative GPA at the time of leaving was below 2.0 may petition the Dean of Academic Services for waiver of the low GPA and for academic placement as "good standing."
-A student is eligible to petition after earning at least a 3.0 GPA in 45 credits since returning.
+A former undergraduate returning after an absence of at least five years and whose cumulative GPA at the time of leaving was below 2.0 may petition the Registrar for waiver of the low GPA and for academic placement as "good standing."
 Such a petition may be approved only once and then only if at least five years have elapsed since last attendance and there is documented evidence of a change in the student's life which would indicate a readiness for successful scholarship.

 If academic forgiveness is granted, the previous credits and grades will remain in the student's record, however the grade point average will be suppressed and the student will be admitted in good standing.
 The cumulative grade point average will include all grades for all courses UNLESS the student has earned at least a 3.0 GPA in 45 credits since returning, in which case ONLY the grades earned since reinstatement will be used in computing the cumulative grade point average.
 The forgiveness policy does not extend to calculating grade point averages of majors or to honors.

 Central Washington University Athletics is governed by the rules of the NCAA Division II and the NAIA.
 Further information on those rules is available through the Athletic Office, or the office of the Faculty Athletics Representative.
 University academic requirements for participation require the student athlete to meet the requirements of those athletics organizations as well as:

 *Maintain a 2.00 accumulative grade point average at all times

 *Be in good academic standing at all times

 *Effective Fall 2000, all incoming freshmen and transfer students must complete Health Education 205, Drugs and Sport, by the end of their third year (or junior status) in order to remain eligible for participation in varsity sports.